coreybutler/site-tm/pages/Move Better.md

 ##Availability will be updated [here](http://www.tina-michelle.com/availability).##

-Please contact me directly at tina-michelle@moveyouraxis.com with your preferred time and location.
-On-site and online sessions must be reserved by Wednesday, July 2nd.
-First-come, first-serve.
+Please contact me directly at tina-michelle@moveyouraxis.com with your preferred time and location.  __*On-site and online Move Better sessions must be reserved by Wednesday, July 2nd.*__First-come, first-serve.